-Recent publications by the ZEUS collaboration concerning jet production in DIS dealt with cross sections of dijet [7] and inclusive jet production [8], whereas recent H1 publications dealt with multijet production and the determination of the strong coupling constant $\alpha_s(M_Z)$ at low Q^2 [9] and at high Q^2 [10].
+Recent publications by the ZEUS collaboration concerning jet production in DIS dealt with cross sections of dijet [8] and inclusive jet production [9], whereas recent H1 publications dealt with multijet production and the determination of the strong coupling constant $\alpha_s(M_Z)$ at low Q^2 [10] and at high Q^2 [11].

 In this paper double-differential measurements are presented of absolute and normalised inclusive jet, dijet and trijet cross sections in the Breit frame.
-Two different jet algorithms, the $k{\rm T}$ [11] and the anti $-k{\rm T}$ [12] algorithm, are explored.
+Two different jet algorithms, the $k{\rm T}$ [12] and the anti- $k{\rm T}$ [13] algorithm, are explored.
 The cross sections are measured as a function of Q^2 and the transverse jet momentum $P{\rm T}^{\rm jet}$ for the case of inclusive jets.
 Dijet and trijet cross sections are measured as a function of Q^2 and the average jet transverse momentum.
-In addition, dijet and trijet cross sections are measured as a function of Q^2 and the proton's longitudinal momentum fraction ξ .
-The measurements of the ratios of the number of inclusive jets as well as dijet and trijet events to the number of inclusive NC DIS events in the respective bins of Q^2 , referred to as normalised multijet cross sections, are also reported.
+In addition, dijet and trijet cross sections are measured as a function of Q^2 and the average jet transverse momentum.
+In addition, dijet and trijet cross sections are measured as a function of Q^2 and the ratios of the number of inclusive jets as well as dijet and trijet events to the number of inclusive NC DIS events in the respective bins of Q^2 , referred to as normalised multijet cross sections, are also reported.
 In comparison to absolute jet cross sections these measurements profit from a significant reduction of the systematic experimental uncertainties.

 The analysis reported here profits from improvements in the reconstruction of tracks and calorimetric energies, together with a new calibration of the hadronic energy.
-They lead to a reduction of the jet energy scale uncertainty to 1 % [13] and allow an extension of the pseudorapidity1 range of the reconstructed jets in the laboratory rest frame from 2.0 to 2.5 in the proton direction and from -0.8 to -1.0 in the photon direction, compared to a previous analysis [10].
+They lead to a reduction of the jet energy scale uncertainty to 1 % [14] and allow an extension of the pseudorapidity1 range of the reconstructed jets in the laboratory rest frame from 2.0 to 2.5 in the proton direction and from -0.8 to -1.0 in the photon direction, compared to a previous analysis [11].
 The increase in phase space allows the trijet cross section to be measured double-differentially for the first time at HERA.
-The measurements presented in this paper supersede the previously published normalised multijet cross sections [10], which include in addition to the data used in the present analysis data from the HERA-I running period, yielding an increase in statistics of about 10 %.
+The measurements presented in this paper supersede the previously published normalised multijet cross sections [11], which include in addition to the data used in the present analysis data from the HERA-I running period, yielding an increase in statistics of about 10 %.
 However, the above mentioned improvements in the present analysis, which uses only data from the HERA-II running period, outweigh the small benefit from the additional HERA-I data and yield an overall better precision of the results.